Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 (Image Credit - PhoneArena) iPhone 14 Pro Max 6.7 inch display with Dynamic Island

 Out with the old, in with the new, or goodbye, notch!
-The iPhone 14 Pro Max comes with so-called Dynamic Island, a clever hardware/software amalgam that leaves the impression of a single oval punch hole (but actually consists of dual, i-shaped punch holes).
-The Dynamic Island is a rather integral part of the iPhone 14 Pro Max experience as it's thoroughly used in the interface.
+The iPhone 14 Pro Max comes with the so-called Dynamic Island, a clever hardware/software amalgam that leaves the impression of a single oval punch hole (but consists of dual, i-shaped punch holes).
+Dynamic Island is a rather integral part of the iPhone 14 Pro Max experience as it's thoroughly used in the interface.
 For example, unlocking your phone with Face ID (which is the default and only biometric unlock option) shows a neat new animation, playing music gets you a waveform and a miniature album art, navigation prompts, and so much more.
-In fact, many ongoing notifications and alerts make use of the Dynamic Island, and its overall utility is exceptional.
+Many ongoing notifications and alerts make use of Dynamic Island, and its overall utility is exceptional.

 In terms of display tech, the XDR OLED ProMotion display on the iPhone 14 Pro Max is mostly similar to last year's iPhone 13 Pro Max... with a few very notable differences.
 First up, the new phone has a slightly wider refresh rate span: 1-120Hz on the iPhone 14 Pro Max versus the "measly" 10-120Hz we had on the iPhone 13 Pro Max.